Demosthenes-Eth/public-domain-token/README.md

     1. The issuer’s authorization has expired or
 	  2. The issuer itself calls this function (self-deauthorization).
   - Once deauthorized, the address is removed from the issuers array and loses mint/burn rights.
+  - This function contains logic pertaining to the `cooldown` modifier.
+If an issuer self-deauthorizes prior to serving 95% of the `issuerInterval` since they were last authorized, their cooldown will be set to the block number + the remaining number of blocks until their original expiration value.
+This is to prevent issuers from abusing self-deauthorization to attempt to circumvent the contract's minting logic.
 - `deauthorizeAllExpiredIssuers()`
   - Loops through all issuers and automatically removes any that are expired.